This Day In Music: November 4

 November 4, 1946 ~ Tomas Pacheco, commonly known as folk singer, guitarist, songwriter Tom Pacheco, born ~ Son of jazz guitarist Tony Pacheco.
 Briefly a member of psychedelic folk-rock outfit the Ragamuffins.
 Member of Euphoria.
 Virtually unknown in America yet enjoyed popularity in Europe.
 Well over 20 albums to his name, especially known for Woodstock Winter released in 1997

-November 4, 1942 ~ Singer, songwriter Ray Columbus, full name Raymond John Patrick Columbus, born in Christchurch, New Zealand ~ Fronted Ray Columbus & the Invaders, best known for their 1964 Australian charttoppper She's A Mod ~ Columbus passed away in 2016
+November 4, 1942 ~ Pop singer, songwriter Ray Columbus, full name Raymond John Patrick Columbus, born in Christchurch, New Zealand ~ Fronted Ray Columbus & the Invaders, best known for their 1964 Australian charttoppper She's A Mod, the first song by a New Zealand act to top the charts in another country.
+The single Where Have You Been released the following year would reach top 30.
+Following the band's disbandement in 1966, Columbus has recorded as a solo artist, notably known for songs such as Happy In A Sad Kind Of Way, Travelling Singing Man, and People Are People ~ Columbus passed away in 2016

 November 4, 1940 ~ Singer, songwriter Delbert McClinton born in Lubbock, Texas, USA ~ Energetic blues-rocker.
 Known for songs such as Givin' It Up For Your Love, Every Time I Roll The Dice, Sending Me Angels, and the Tanya Tucker-duet Tell Me About It

-November 4, 1938 ~ R&B, psychedelic soul, pop, soul singer, songwriter Harry Elston born in Dallas, Texas, USA ~ Member of the Hi-Fi's, which also included Marilyn McCoo and Lamonte McLemore who would later co-found the 5th Dimension.
-Founding member of Friends Of Distinction, best known for their 1970 hit song Grazing In The Grass, a cover of a Hugh Masekela-instrumental with lyrics added by Elston.
-Other well known songs included Love Or Let Me Be Lonely and I Need You.
-Their 1969 Billboard Hot 100 top 20 hit Going In Circles would later be notably covered by Isaac Hayes, the Gap Band and by Luther Vandross
+November 4, 1938 ~ R&B, psychedelic soul, pop singer Harry Elston born in Dallas, Texas, USA ~ Member of the Hi-Fi's.
+The group also included Marilyn McCoo and Lamonte McLemore, who would later rise to fame as co-founding members of the 5th Dimension.
+Elston went on to co-found Friends Of Distinction, best known for their 1970 hit song Grazing In The Grass, a cover of the Hugh Masekela instrumental with lyrics added by Elston.
+Other well known songs include Love Or Let Me Be Lonely, I Need You, and Going In Circles.
+The latter, a 1969 Billboard Hot 100 top 20 hit for the band, would be notably covered by Isaac Hayes, the Gap Band, and Luther Vandross

 November 4, 1935 ~ Conductor, composer, trumpeter Elgar Howarth born in Cannock, UK ~ To pop audiences perhaps best known as one of the trumpeters guesting on the Beatles-track Magical Mystery Tour.
 Formed New Music Manchester with fellow students Harrison Birtwistle, Alexander Goehr, Peter Maxwell Davies and John Ogdon.
 Has worked with numerous renowned orchestras.
 As a conductor perhaps best known for premiering György Ligeti's Le Grand Macabre in 1978 with the Royal Swedish Opera